-• Lab work consists of a series of 15 units (26 lessons) which you will do on your own.
+- Lab work consists of a series of 15 units (26 lessons) which you will do on your own.
 This lab work is in addition to the work you will do in class, and the work assigned by your classroom instructor.
-Your grade in lab will count 20% of your course grade.
+Your grade in lab will count 20 percent of your course grade.
 The lab uses a program called CONNECT written by McGraw-Hill.
 Your ability to access Connect is included in your tuition for this course, so you should not need an access code.
-The lessons are self-paced, but you will need to complete all of them by the end of the semester.
-I have provided a schedule and due dates for you to follow so that you can keep up.
-The lab schedule is a module in the "Content" section.
+The lessons are self-paced, but you will need to complete all of them by the end of the semester. - Your lab instructor is Ke'sha Lopez.
+You can contact her at klopez@mclennan.edu.